-The illegal movement of pets not only impacts the health and welfare of pet animals and public health, but also affects consumers and causes economic damage in tax evasion and undeclared revenues.
+The illegal movement of cats and dogs not only impacts the health and welfare of pet animals and public health, but also affects consumers and causes economic damage in tax evasion and undeclared revenues.

 Unfair commercial practices

 Impact on the health and welfare of pet animals

 Do you really know where your pet comes from?

 In 2021, it was estimated that EU citizens owned 72.7 million dogs and 83.6 million cats.
 The annual demand across the EU for dogs-only may exceed 8 million animals per year.
 Although part of this demand is met by licensed breeders as well as by legal importation, an important part of these animals comes from illegal trade and unregistered transportation from non-EU countries.
 Additionally, in recent years, pets are increasingly advertised through popular online platforms and social media.
 Many of these adverts offer animals not from honest breeders but from illegal sources of unacceptable breeding conditions.